featurebyte/featurebyte/docs/about/concepts/feature_lists.md

 In FeatureByte, users can easily create new FeatureLists, share them with others or reuse existing FeatureLists.

-To inform users on the readiness of a Feature List, each FeatureList has a pct Readiness that indicates the percentage of features that are production ready.

 ### Feature List Main Entities
 A feature list can be composed of features extracted for multiple entities, which may make its serving more complex.
 In FeatureByte, the serving of a feature list is simplified by the identification of its main entities.